Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 If a worker receives LOE payments for 12 continuous months, the WSIB sets aside an additional amount equal to 5% of every subsequent LOE payment for the LRI benefit.

-When a worker approaches 12 continuous months of LOE payments, the WSIB notifies the worker that he/she may choose to voluntarily contribute 5% of his/her LOE payments toward the LRI benefit.
+When a worker approaches 12 continuous months of LOE payments, the WSIB notifies the worker that they may choose to voluntarily contribute 5% of their LOE payments toward the LRI benefit.
 This amount is deducted from the worker’s LOE payments.

-A worker makes the decision whether or not to voluntarily contribute to his/her LRI benefits by completing a WSIB election form.
+A worker makes the decision whether or not to voluntarily contribute to their LRI benefits by completing a WSIB election form.
 Once the worker completes the election form, the decision is irrevocable.

 If the election form confirms the decision to make voluntary contributions, the WSIB deducts 5% of every subsequent LOE payment and set this amount aside toward the LRI benefit.